Let me take a wild guess: you’re planning to go backpacking in Portugal. Well, you have come to the right page!

 You see, I think Portugal is easily one of the best backpacking destinations in Europe.
 I’ve been fortunate to travel every corner of this country — and after backpacking Portugal, I decided to live there!

-Here, I’ve cherry-picked only the top backpacking destinations, leaving out places that are difficult to access or simply not as much fun to do on a backpacking trip.
+In this guide, I’ve cherry-picked only the top backpacking destinations, leaving out places that are difficult to access or simply not as much fun to do on a backpacking trip.

-For example, the interior of Portugal has some really interesting off-the-beaten-path places, but most backpackers will already have their hands full just covering the coast, which is also easiest to travel around by public transport.
+For example, the interior of Portugal has some interesting off-the-beaten-path places, but most backpackers will already have their hands full just covering the coast, which is also easiest to travel around by public transport.

 So, I’ll cover here what I know to be a super fun backpacking circuit, which combines the best of the cities with the stunning Portuguese coastline.

 Along the way, I’ll also give some survival tips for your trip to Portugal.

 Resources for your Portugal trip